Degeneracy Engineering for Classical and Quantum Annealing: A Case Study of Sparse Linear Regression in Collider Physics: Conclusions

 What are the prospects, limitations, and requirements of degeneracy engineering?
-The concept of degeneracy engineering potentially has wide-range applicability, in particular for Hamiltonians containing a penalty term that is easy to study analytically.
+The concept of degeneracy engineering potentially has wide-range applicability, in particular, for Hamiltonians containing a penalty term that is easy to study analytically.
 Penalty terms are ubiquitous in optimization problems and beyond, ranging from $\ell_0$-norm regularization terms to penalty terms enforcing physical constraints or symmetries (see \Ref{Gray:2021bkw} for an example of penalty terms in particle track reconstruction).
 While ground-state energies of generic Hamiltonians can be negative, penalty terms employ absolute values and thus vanish under minimization.
 This feature makes penalty terms the ideal candidates for degeneracy engineering, as one can potentially engineer multiple zero values for the ground-state energy of a penalty term.
 As we exemplified in \Eq{eq:2lb}, this can be achieved by exploiting cancellations of positive and negative contributions to the ground-state energy.
 Quantum annealing platforms could substantially benefit from this concept, but would require a large degree of connectivity for the ancilla qubit(s), as illustrated in \Fig{fig:control_bits}.

 Our results motivate studies of degeneracy engineering for optimization problems beyond sparse linear regression.
 We also expect degeneracy engineering to be applicable to optimization methods beyond classical and quantum annealing, including variational quantum simulations on digital quantum computers~\cite{Peruzzo2014, McClean:2016} and classical optimization methods like tensor-network methods~\cite{Orus:2018dya}.
-If a task is aimed at finding the ground state energy of a Hamiltonian, then it will likely benefit from engineering more ground states configurations.
+If a task is aimed at finding the ground-state energy of a Hamiltonian, then it will likely benefit from engineering more ground-states configurations.